chuksys/import-csv-mysql/README.md

     ```

-7. Pass the fileToRead and dbSettings variables as arguments to the readCSVFile function
+7. Pass the `fileToRead` and `dbSettings` variables as arguments to the `readCSVFile` function

     ```
     readCSVFile(fileToRead, dbSettings)
     ```

+8. Run your code.

-8. If you followed these instructions, the records in your CSV file should now be imported to the mysql dbTable provided in ***dbSettings***.
+9. If you followed these instructions, the records in your CSV file should now be imported into the mysql dbTable provided in `dbSettings`.